Nation state: Origins

 The nation-state received a philosophical underpinning in the era of Romanticism, at first as the "natural" expression of the individual peoples (romantic nationalism: see Johann Gottlieb Fichte's conception of the Volk, later opposed by Ernest Renan).
 The increasing emphasis during the 19th century on the ethnic and racial origins of the nation led to a redefinition of the nation-state in these terms.
 Racism, which in Boulainvilliers's theories was inherently antipatriotic and antinationalist, joined itself with colonialist imperialism and "continental imperialism", most notably in pan-Germanic and pan-Slavic movements.

 The relationship between racism and ethnic nationalism reached its height in the 20th century through fascism and Nazism.
-The specific combination of "nation" ("people") and "state" expressed in such terms as the Völkische Staat and implemented in laws such as the 1935 Nuremberg laws made fascist states such as early Nazi Germany qualitatively different from non-fascist nation states.
+The specific combination of "nation" ("people") and "state" expressed in such terms as the völkischer Staat and implemented in laws such as the 1935 Nuremberg laws made fascist states such as early Nazi Germany qualitatively different from non-fascist nation-states.
 Minorities were not considered part of the people (Volk) and were consequently denied to have an authentic or legitimate role in such a state.
 In Germany, neither Jews nor the Roma were considered part of the people, and both were specifically targeted for persecution.
 German nationality law defined "German" based on German ancestry, excluding all non-Germans from the people.

 In recent years, a nation-state's claim to absolute sovereignty within its borders has been criticized.
 A global political system based on international agreements and supra-national blocs characterized the post-war era.
 Non-state actors, such as international corporations and non-governmental organizations, are widely seen as eroding the economic and political power of nation-states.

 According to Andreas Wimmer and Yuval Feinstein, nation-states tended to emerge when power shifts allowed nationalists to overthrow existing regimes or absorb existing administrative units.
-Xue Li and Alexander Hicks links the frequency of nation-state creation to processes of diffusion that emanate from international organizations.
+Xue Li and Alexander Hicks link the frequency of nation-state creation to processes of diffusion that emanate from international organizations.